RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 4.9 Overdose

 In the event of overdose, discontinue Recarbrio, treat based on symptoms, and institute generalsupportive treatment.
 Imipenem, cilastatin, and relebactam can be removed by haemodialysis.
-Noclinical information is available on the use of haemodialysis to treat overdosage.
+Noclinical information is available on the use of haemodialysis to treat overdose.

 5. PHARMACOLOGICAL PROPERTIES